2023 | An Entertainment/Eine Unterhaltung

 2022 | AB: Real Life

-The book includes essays by Isobel Harbison and Holly Pester, with a foreword by Alvaro Barrington.
+Designed by Studio ARD, the book includes essays by Isobel Harbison and Holly Pester, with a foreword by Alvaro Barrington.

 2022 | Conviviality, MAP Magazine